Video Download: Vitamin D3 The Miracle Vitamin That Is So Much More Than A Vitamin

 - People with dark skin

 So, now you can see the need for this vitamin and its importance.
 Simply put, Vitamin D3 just about does it all!
-From the anti-aging and anti-inflammatory properties to keeping your brain neurons firing on all cylinders and fighting depression, the benefits just keep on coming.
+From the anti-aging and anti-inflammatory properties to keep your brain neurons firing on all cylinders and fighting depression, the benefits just keep on coming.
 Let's look at a few more things this miracle vitamin does:

 - According to the U.S. Department of Health and Human Services, vitamin D is essential for the "formation, growth, and repair of bones and normal calcium absorption and immune function."
 They add there are studies to suggest that "higher levels of vitamin D in the blood are associated with reduced risks of colorectal cancer; however, the research results overall have been inconsistent."